-provisions on the other.
-The latter would include the less fundamental provisions and could be amended by the Council (by a reinforced qualified majority or unanimity) with the assent of European Parliament.
+The report by Mr Dehaene, Mr von Weizsäcker and Lord Simon proposes that the Treaties be split into two parts: basic provisions on the one hand and implementing provisions on the other.
+The latter would include the less fundamental provisions and could be amended by the Council (by a reinforced qualified majority or unanimity) with the assent of Parliament.

-It is worth noting that the ECSC Treaty already contains a simplified amendment procedure for certain non-fundamental provisions in certain circumstances7.
+It is worth noting that the ECSC Treaty already contains a simplified amendment procedure for certain non-fundamental provisions in certain circumstances.
 With respect to economic and monetary policy, the Treaty provides for a simplified procedure for adjusting the protocol on excessive deficits (Article 104 ECT).

-- Enlargement inevitably leads us to speculate about the possibility of amending Community policies without ratification by national parliaments and, in certain cases, without the need for unanimity.
+Enlargement inevitably leads us to speculate about the possibility of amending Community policies without ratification by national parliaments and, in certain cases, without the need for unanimity.
 The Commission does not underestimate the technical and political difficulty of such an exercise, which should be carried out without changing the legal content and without producing any changes in the existing competences of the Union or the Community.
 But reorganising the Treaties, accompanied by revision procedures suited to the prospect of almost twice the number of Member States, would bring clear advantages in terms of the subsequent progress of European integration:

 - it would concentrate the basic Treaty on those provisions essential to the Union; clearer commitments and transparent tasks, making the text a better tool of democracy; - it would allow the evolutionary nature of the Treaties to be preserved.
-The present procedure, where the conclusions of the Intergovernmental Conference are approved unanimously and then subject to national ratification procedures, will become far too onerous after enlargement and it will be impossible to amend the most short-term and non-fundamental provisions of the Treaties as needed.
+The present procedure, where the conclusions of the IGC are approved unanimously and then subject to national ratification procedures, will become far too onerous after enlargement and it will be impossible to amend the most short-term and non-fundamental provisions of the Treaties as needed.

-The Commission considers this to be a very interesting idea which is worth reflecting on.
+The Commission considers this to be a very interesting idea which is worth following up.
 It therefore intends to promote closer study of it, on an exploratory basis, using work already carried out by academics.